MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/welcome.md

 - [System Center - Operations Manager troubleshooting](/troubleshoot/system-center/scom/welcome-scom)

     Read these articles to learn how to troubleshoot Operations Manager issues in your environment.

+For updates on the releases, capabilities and enhancements of Operations Manager, see the [Tech Community blog](https://techcommunity.microsoft.com/category/systemcenter/blog/systemcenterblog) for System Center.